 Reading and math tool-kits provide basic, versatile tools that have multiple purposes and can be in a variety of contexts.
 Toolkits might stay at individual desks, be sent home with students in case of distance learning, or travel with students as they receive pull-out services and/or specials.

 Throughout the post, you’ll find Amazon Affiliate links, which means Amazon tosses a few nickels my way if you purchase something through that link, at no extra cost to you, that helps to keep my corner of cyber-space running and helps fund giveaways!

 Why Reading and Math Tool Kits?
 What is the purpose?

-As we launch our first full school-year in Covid-19 life, our classrooms and routines are beginning to shift.
+As we knee-deep in our Covid-19 lives, our classrooms and routines have shifted.
 While learning tool kits can be leverage ANY year, as we consider social distancing, community supplies, and last-minute transitions to online learning – it make sense to be prepared.